lilulamili/STATY_AI/README.md

 # STATY.AI

 **STATY.AI offers a user-friendly interface for downloading and running open access Large Language Models (LLMs) locally on your PC.**

+**Getting started**

 **1. Python Installation**
+> [!TIP]
-   Make sure to check the checkbox labeled "Add Python ... to PATH" during the installation process.
+> Make sure to check the checkbox labeled "Add Python ... to PATH" during the installation process.
   This ensures you can easily run Python commands from your terminal later.

    Install Python 3.11.8 from: https://www.python.org/downloads/release/python-3118/
    Windows: Select `Windows installer (64-bit)`
    macOS: Select `macOS 64-bit universal2 installer`